dustywhite7/pythonMikkeli/courseSlides/2 - Loops.md

 `bool` objects allow us to decide which conditions are or are not met
 - Each condition is evaluated as `True` or `False`
-- These are the basis for which branch in our logic should be followed
+- These are the basis for determining which branch in our logic should be followed

 ---